Sunday, June 4, 2023

-Joy, Love, Alone Time and Work: 20 Big Life Questions To Ask Yourself As We Finish The Year
+Joy, Love, Alone Time and Work: 20 Big Life Questions To Ask Yourself For A New Year Reset

 In a hard year, it can be really easy to write the whole damn year off but you miss out on the nuances and the individual challenges/joys that you, yourself, experienced.